Statistical database

 Number of selected cells exceeds the maximum allowed 100,000

-This means that the energy consumption of within the Icelandic economy is HIGHER than the energy consuption reported within the territory (the economy extends outsides the territory).
+-- Consequences of this methodology: - Energy use within the Icelandic economy is higher than the energy use reported within the territory, since the economy extends beyond the territorial boundaries

-Another consequence is that the percentage of renewable energy within the Icelandic economy is LOWER than the number that appears in the territorial accounting.
+- The share of renewable energy within the Icelandic economy is lower than the figure that appears in territorial-based accounting